ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/local_order_process_with_invoice_in_pdf.md

 </service>
 ```

-To generate the invoice entity it will use the following data:
+Generating the invoice entity uses the following data:

-- Invoice number: if there is already any entry in the database it takes the last invoice number and increase it by one, otherwise, if the database is empty it gets the invoice number from the configuration.
+- Invoice number: if there is already any entry in the database it takes the last invoice number and increases it by one.
+Otherwise, if the database is empty, it gets the invoice number from the configuration.
-- Invoice prefix: It gets it from the configuration by siteaccess (see code below)
+- Invoice prefix: from the configuration, per SiteAccess
-- Basket id: It gets the current basket_id
+- Basket ID
-- Shop id: shop  id, it gets the value from the configuration (important in multishop context)
+- Shop ID: from the configuration (important in multishop context)

-`LocalOrderManagementBundle/Resources/config/local_order_management.yml`:
+In `LocalOrderManagementBundle/Resources/config/local_order_management.yml`:

 ``` yaml
 # Generate the invoice number for the local orders in multishops with no ERP